Siege of Chittorgarh (1303): Background

-The siege
+Siege

 On 28 January 1303, Alauddin started his march to Chittor with a large army.
 After arriving near the fort, he set up a camp between the Berach and Gambhiri rivers.
 His army then surrounded the fort from all sides.
 Alauddin stationed himself at Chitori hillock located to the north of the fort.

 The siege went on for nearly eight months, suggesting that the defenders put up a strong resistance.
 Amir Khusrau, who accompanied Alauddin to Chittor, has briefly described the siege in his Khaza'in ul-Futuh.
 However, no detailed account of the siege operations is available.
 Khusrau implies that the frontal attacks by the invaders failed twice.
 He states that the invaders managed to reach the "waist" of the hill during the two months of the rainy season but could not advance further.
 Alauddin ordered the fort to be pelted with stones from siege engines (munjaniqs).
 At the same time, his armoured soldiers attacked it from all sides.

 The fort garrison may have suffered from a famine or an epidemic.
 On 26 August 1303, Alauddin entered the fort.
 After his victory, Alauddin ordered a general massacre of Chittor's population.
 According to Amir Khusrau, 30,000 Hindus were "cut down like dry grass" due to this order.
-Conversely, Banarsi Prasad Saxena states that the figure of 30,000 is probably a exaggeration and inaccurate as three and thirty are presented similarly in Persian annals.
+Conversely, Banarsi Prasad Saxena states that the figure of 30,000 is probably an exaggeration and inaccurate as three and thirty are presented similarly in Persian annals.

 After the fortress was sacked, Rajput women committed Jauhar while most of the warriors died defending the fort.
-While the exact site of Jauhar is unknown, Historian R.V Somani speculated that it took place near Gaumukh Kund or inside the palaces.
+While the exact site of where the Jauhar was committed is unknown, Historian R.V Somani speculated that it took place near Gaumukh Kund or inside the palaces.